git/git.github.io/rev_news/drafts/edition-19.md

 [video](https://www.youtube.com/watch?v=68XsuXlWiWU&index=23&list=PLGeM09tlguZQyemL0Y5CdpEFrBs-hGGM8))
 about git-series.
 Josh had already
-[announced git-series on the mailing list](https://public-inbox.org/git/20160729064055.GB25331@x/) which had generated some amount of dicussion about how the different efforts to store more data and metadata related to patch series using git itself could collaborate.
+[announced git-series on the mailing list](https://public-inbox.org/git/20160729064055.GB25331@x/) which had generated some amount of discussion about how the different efforts to store more data and meta-data related to patch series using git itself could collaborate.

 In his talk Josh started by explaining the problems with the current